-Who I am?
-How many times do you have to answer this question? surely thousands.
+WHO AM I?
+How many times do you have to answer this question?
+Surely thousands.
 Many times you will have answered only your name.
 Others, your profession or occupation.
-How easy or safe these labels are for us, ¿no?
+How easy or safe are those labels for us, right?
 “I am an accountant”, “I am the mother of…”, “I am an artist”.
-Sometimes it is more comfortable to answer this question with the artillery of titles, links and comparisons that we believe give us support, they define us or inflate our chest, but… who are we really?
-Are we defined beings or are we in constant construction??
+Sometimes it is more comfortable to answer this question with the artillery of titles, links and comparisons that we believe give us support, define us or inflate our chests, but...
+Who are we really?
+Are we defined beings or are we in constant construction?
 We invite you to discover it in this first chapter.

 We start the first chapter with big questions.
-How did you feel when you had to answer who you are??
-Was it difficult or easy for you?? whatever your situation, the idea is to accompany you so that, after these first pages, you can reconnect with yourself and also look at yourself differently, to face projects with more confidence.
+How did it feel to have to answer who you are?
+Was it difficult or easy for you?
+Whatever your situation, the idea is to accompany you so that, after these first pages, you can reconnect with yourself and also look at yourself differently, to face projects with more confidence.

-To be able to look at you from another side, The first step that we propose is to leave behind the labels, Titles, links, and what mentions you bring with you.
-AND, to take this path, a good starting point is to be aware of this huge list of identifications.
-Because things are not always as they did not tell or as we believed.
-But let's go step by step.
+To be able to look at yourself from another side, the first step we suggest is to leave behind the labels, titles, links, and mentions that you bring with you.
+And, to embark on this path, a good starting point is to be aware of this enormous list of identifications.
+Because things are not always as they were not told or as we believed.
+But we go step by step.

 THE OBSERVER PRINCIPLE

-How many times do you have a fixed idea and you don't stop until you find someone who has the same point of view on the subject?? and how many, once you have accomplished your mission, you realize that it wasn't quite like that either? how much wasted energy!
-Accept that there is another who feels, sees and really believes that something is different, it frees us and forces us at the same time, to the responsibility and challenge of learning to live together with and in our differences.
+How many times do you have a fixed idea and you don't stop until you find someone who has your same perspective on the subject?
+And how many, once you have achieved your goal, do you realize that it wasn't quite like that either?
+How much wasted energy!
+Accepting that there is an other who feels, sees and really believes that something is different, frees us and forces us, at the same time, to the responsibility and challenge of learning to live together with and in our differences.

-The observer principle is one of the basic principles of ontological coaching; part of establishing that we don't know how things really are, but
+The observer principle is one of the basic principles of ontological coaching; part of establishing that we do not know how things really are, but that

-Our perception of reality is conditioned by many factors..
-We are being influenced and shaped by:
+Our perception of reality is conditioned by many factors.
+We are being influenced and molded by:

 • Different situations and circumstances that surround us.